How Augmented Reality Mobile Applications Change Everything

 Vuforia is a great example of an AR maintenance app for the manufacturing industry.
 It works by interacting with thingmarks, which are essentially scannable labels attached to the working parts of manufacturing machines.
 When a technician scans a thingmark with their phone or AR glasses, they are presented with an overlay containing all available status-data for the part they’re viewing.

-Healthcare: In healthcare, AR is being applied across a spectrum ranging from patient self-care to life-saving surgical procedures.
+Healthcare: In healthcare application development, AR is being applied across a spectrum ranging from patient self-care to life-saving surgical procedures.

 A classic example of AR in healthcare is VIPAAR, a medical app used with Google Glass.
 VIPAAR allows experienced surgeons to assist their peers and students during live procedures—without being physically present.